dallasm92/pc-build-main-pc/README.md

 # PC Build – MAIN-PC (Windows 11 Pro Hyper-V Host)

-Custom-built workstation designed for virtualization, IT labs, and daily productivity.

-This document covers:
-- Hardware selection and rationale
-- Physical build process
-- BIOS and OS configuration
-- Post-build validation

-Purpose

-This repository documents the research, assembly, configuration, and validation of my primary Windows 11 desktop (MAIN-PC).
+This repository documents the research, assembly, configuration, and validation of my primary Windows 11 desktop (MAIN-PC) built for virtualization and IT lab work.

-The system was intentionally built to support:
+## What this system supports

-Long-term daily use
+- Long-term daily use

-Virtualization with Hyper-V
+- Virtualization with Hyper-V

-IT lab work (Windows Server, Linux, security testing)
+- IT lab work (Windows Server, Linux, security testing)

-CompTIA A+–aligned hardware knowledge
+- CompTIA A+–aligned hardware knowledge

 This project demonstrates hardware selection, compatibility research, system assembly, troubleshooting, and post-build validation.